-If you love granola, here's your next favorite recipe: a healthy sugar-free and vegan low-carb granola with just four grams of net carbs, six grams of protein and more deliciousness than you can measure in each serving.
+This healthy, sugar-free and vegan low-carb granola has just four grams of net carbs, six grams of protein and tons of deliciousness in each serving.
 Large clusters of crunchy almonds, pecans, walnuts, sunflower seeds and pepitas tango with dried fruits and coconut flakes.
-Serve with almond milk for the perfect, healthy, low-carb breakfast or snack.
+Serve with soy milk to add more protein to your meal, or with almond milk, for the perfect, healthy, low-carb breakfast or snack.

 I am not much of a cereal person but I do make a happy exception for a big bowl of granola for breakfast.
-The larger and crunchier the clusters the better, although I do have to watch out for the carbs and sugar.
+The larger and crunchier the clusters the better, but I do have to watch the sugar.
 So when I set out to make and perfect a vegan keto breakfast granola that would be good enough to share with you, I made sure it not only met those all-important taste and texture requirements, but that it was absolutely, quintessentially, healthy.

-It takes barely any time to toss the ingredients into a bowl--if you know your way around your pantry it will likely take you under 10 minutes.
-Give the granola a scant 30 minutes to bask in the oven and you are all set for breakfast for weeks to come.
+It should take no more than 10 minutes to gather the ingredients from your pantry and toss them in a bowl.
+Give the granola 30 minutes to bask in the oven and you are all set for breakfast for weeks to come.

-Why you'll love this vegan keto granola recipe
+Why you will love this low-carb keto granola

-- It's chock full granola clusters and tasty little tidbits with multiple textures and flavors.
+- Chock full granola clusters and tasty little tidbits with multiple textures and flavors.
 There are walnuts, pecans, almonds, pepitas, sunflower seeds, coconut flakes and dried fruit in here, all incredibly tasty.

 - Everyone will love it.
 Although I am the only member of my family that eats a low carb diet, this cereal is loved and coveted by everyone at home.
 It is one of my favorite healthy recipes to make and eat and Desi often munches on it for an afternoon snack.

-- It is so easy to make, you need just 10 minutes.
+- Easy to make, you need just 10 minutes.
 After that it's hands-off because the oven's going to do most of the work.
 You do need to stir the granola once halfway through baking so don't put it in the oven and run out for an errand.

-- It makes a huge batch of six cups of granola, which is 18 ⅓rd cup servings.
+- Makes a huge batch of six cups of granola, which is 18 ⅓rd cup servings.
 You can make this easy keto granola once and eat for weeks.

 Ingredients